 Ten years on we find the family living in Grantham Township, Port Dalhousie (Village) Licoln & Niagra, Ontario.
 We have some additions to the family, Gordon 8, Jessie 5 and Cecil 3.

-Hilliard Patrick Baker was drafted into the 12th Battalion of the Canadian Infantry.
-He enlisted in Hamilton, Ontario on 10th August 1918 and gave his trade as Farmer and his Next of Kin as his father John Baker.
+Private 3111370, Hilliard Patrick Baker was drafted into the 12th Battalion of the Canadian Infantry.
+(Attestation papers from the Library of Canada) He enlisted in Hamilton, Ontario on 10th August 1918 and gave his trade as Farmer, Next of Kin (father) John Baker.
 He claimed that he suffered from Asthma but the Medical Officer couldn’t find any symptoms.

 Hilliard embarked from Quebec on 10th September 1918 on the S.S.
 Durham Castle and arrived in London on 25th September 1918.
 The Battalion was sent to Whitley Camp in Surrey and then on to Kinmel Camp in North Wales, for military training.